Refine your search

 • The host university or institution is not located in the student’s home country or country of residence

 • The student does not have a valid contract of employment at UEF during the exchange period and the student cannot start a new (or resume a previous) contract of employment at UEF during the exchange period.
+Student mobility grants cannot be paid during a valid contract of employment, so the contract must end before the grant can be paid.

 The grant may be awarded for exchanges in the following institutions/networks (examples)